wp-plugins/image-source-control-isc/readme.txt

 * shortcode to list the sources in the editor
 * shortcode to list all images in the blog as a paginated list
 * function to include sources of a post in templates
+* link sources to any url
+* manage, display and link licences

 **Localization**